Supercolony-net/openbrush-contracts/examples/reentrancy_guard/README.md

 ## Overview

 This example shows how you can use the [non_reentrant](contracts/security/reentrancy_guard) modifier to prevent reentrancy into certain functions.
-In this example we will create two contract:
+In this example we will create two contracts:

 - `my_flipper_guard` - is contract of simple [flipper](https://github.com/paritytech/ink/tree/master/examples/flipper)
   but method `flip` will be marked with `non_reentrant` modifier + we will add additional method, also marked